-- Create a positive climate that supports people doing their best - Promote high levels of motivation for teamwork - Invite input from others - Foster open honest dialogue within the team - See success in terms of the whole team's success-not star players - Understand and pick-up on group dynamics - Deal effectively with all races, classes, ages, and with both sexes - Directly address issues that get in the way of team performance - Share leadership among team members - Work to find common ground and create win-win solutions - Are a cooperative team player, but not a "yes" person - Encourage collaboration within and between teams/departments
+- Create a positive climate that supports people doing their best - Promote high levels of motivation for teamwork - Invite input from others - Foster open honest dialogue within the team - See success in terms of the whole team's success-not star players - Understand and pick-up on group dynamics - Deal effectively with all races, classes, ages, and genders - Share leadership among team members - Work to find common ground and create win-win solutions - Are a cooperative team player, but not a "yes" person - Encourage collaboration within and between teams/departments

-Scoring low on Teamwork suggests a few possibilities.
+Scoring low on Fosters Team Play suggests a few possibilities.
 It may mean that you do not manage a team or participate in one.
 It may mean that you lack the training to manage teams effectively.
 It could also mean that you lead in ways that shut down teamwork.